-I study the design of sociotechnical systems to support novice computing students’ self-efficacy, motivation, and learning.
-I explore:
+I study how to design sociotechnical, interactive systems to support novice computing students’ self-efficacy, motivation, and learning.
+My ongoing research explores

-1. how to support students in making more accurate evaluations of their programming abilities through both AI-based tools and teaching practices in university-level computing classes
+- How to support students in making accurate self-assessments of their programming abilities via AI-powered feedback and metacognitive reflection

-In my work, I leverage theories and methods from computing education, human-computer interaction, design research, and the learning sciences.
+In my dissertation work, I seek to advance our understanding of the role of technology in supporting computing learners’ self-efficacy.
+To do so, I leverage theories and methods from computing education, human-computer interaction, design research, and the learning sciences.

 Peer-reviewed papers and posters